Climate Challenge Fund and Environment and Climate Strategy

 The Climate Partnership and the Council are both committed to making this an inclusive process, welcoming as many views and ideas into the process as possible including from groups that may be under-represented.
 Without this broad coalition, evidence suggests we won’t be able to generate the scale of change required to tackle the climate and environment crisis.

-If we consider that your proposal fits with our vision, then our Climate Partnership Coordinator can work with you to fully develop your idea for consideration by the Climate Partnership Board.
-We aim to respond to all project proposal applications within two weeks.
+If your proposal fits with our vision, our Climate Partnership Coordinator will work with you to develop your idea for consideration by the Climate Partnership Board.
+We aim to respond to all proposals within two weeks.

-Decisions about funding or support are made monthly by our Steering Group and they follow this governance, however we cannot guarantee that your proposal will be taken forward to a particular board meeting or that resources will be available to support your project or activity.
+Funding and support decisions are made monthly by our Steering Group in line with our governance process.
+While we cannot guarantee your proposal will be taken forward to a specific meeting or that resources will be available, we will keep you informed throughout.

-Please do read our FAQs to see if your project idea would benefit from the Climate Challenge Fund.
+Before applying, please read our FAQs to check if your project could benefit from the Climate Challenge Fund.